telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform.md

 ## Fonts and Images

 The .NET Framework version of PdfProcessing comes with out-of-the-box functionality to read fonts, convert images, and scale their quality.
 The .NET Standard specification, however does not specify APIs to provide such functionalities built in the library.
 In order to provide the necessary extensibility mechanisms for working with fonts and images, the .NET Standard version of **RadPdfProcessing** exposes the **FixedExtensibilityManager** class.
+Code samples on how to configure the **FixedExtensibilityManager** are present later in this article.

 ### Setting and Exporting Fonts